 sprintf_s(sql_str, "CREATE TABLE test_tbl1(id NUMBER PRIMARY KEY, name VARCHAR2(50),age NUMBER NOT NULL)"); if (mysql_query(&con_oboracle, sql_str) != 0) { fprintf(stderr, "Error: %s\n", mysql_error(&con_oboracle)); mysql_close(&con_oboracle); return 1; } printf("Table created successfully\n");Insert data.

-Execute an SQL statement to insert data into the table.
+Execute an SQL query statement to insert data into the table.
 If the data is inserted successfully, print a success message.
-If the insertion fails, print an error message and exit the application.
-Perform the following steps:
+If the data insertion fails, print an error message and exit the program.
+The specific steps are as follows:

 Use